CPS-IT/myra-cloud-connector/Documentation/Settings.md

 ### Admin Only UI Elements

 This Checkbox disabled all UI / Context Elements for non-Admin BE-User.
 AutoClear Hooks (like Clear Page on Edit or FileList overwrite) are not affected by this.

 ### Disable Hooks

-This Checkbox disbale all AutoClear Hooks (like Clear Page on Edit or FileList overwrite).
+This Checkbox disable all AutoClear Hooks (like Clear Page on Edit or FileList overwrite).

 ### Domain Blacklist